 Ilka was diagnosed with Type one diabetes in 1990.
 Since then, she has been increasingly involved in the online diabetes community.
-She spends most of her free time inpiring other people living with diabetes to live their life to the fullest, and trying to correct mis-information about Type 1 diabetes.
+She spends most of her free time inspiring other people living with diabetes to live their life to the fullest, and trying to correct mis-information about Type 1 diabetes.

 I take an active role in bringing forward more information about my condition, that I have lived with for almost my whole life.
 For more than 10 years, I have been writing/blogging on www.mein-diabetes-blog.com and have also increasingly been getting involved in patient advocacy on- and offline.
 I focus on motivating people to live their lives to the fullest.
 Not despite of diabetes (hate this expression) but WITH diabetes.

 Diabetes Beach Club is a side project I run together with my diabetes buddies Sascha (@sugartweaks) and Saskia (@diafeelings).
 The format is video and we stream live via Facebook, Twitter and Instagram.
 We meet on a regular basis and discuss and talk about diverse diabetes topics in a relaxed atmosphere to inform, motivate and entertain people living with Type 1.

-The fact that there are so many rumours and false information about Type 1 diabetes out there and people still getting told they can not do/eat this or that because of diabetes.
+The fact that there are so many rumors and false information about Type 1 diabetes out there and people still getting told they can not do/eat this or that because of diabetes.
 Also the great feedback I get for what I am doing and the feeling of being an inspiration for someone to live a great life with diabetes keeps me going.
 Living with diabetes, also working in the diabetes space and spending most of my free time on diabetes-related projects may sound kind of weird and too much.
-But as long as I can see the impact of what i am doing, I cannot imagine doing anything else.
+But as long as I can see the impact of what I am doing, I cannot imagine doing anything else.

 Never compare your diabetes with someone else’s diabetes.